What are Backlinks?

-- Blogging Post messages in blog posts related to the topic of your site with a link to your website within the post or profile where appropriate.
-Try to get links that are NOT "no followed" but even those will help your rank a little bit due to your site being mentioned (it's called a citation).
+- Blogging Post messages in relevant blogs related to the topic of your site with a link to your website within the post or profile where appropriate.
+Try to get links that are NOT "no followed" but even those will help your rank a little due to your site being mentioned (it's called a citation).

 - Participate in Forums Find forums related to your website's focus and post often so you will get noticed and build up trust so people will click on the link in your profile or signature and possibly link to your site from their own site or in other forums showing where they found valuable information.
-Most forums now put a rel="nofollow" on all outgoing links so this may not benefit you with ranking but may bring some traffic.
+Most forums now put a rel="nofollow" on all outgoing links so this may not benefit you with ranking but may bring some traffic and provide citations.

-- Guest Blogging This used to be a good way to get links but Matt Cutts stated in January 2014 that "guest blogging is done; it’s just gotten too spammy".
-So write articles and put them on your own website instead.
+- Guest Blogging This used to be a good way to get links but Matt Cutts stated in January 2014 that "guest blogging is done; it’s just gotten too spammy" (in other words, article directories no longer pass much benefit).
+So write articles and only post them on relevant sites that accept articles or put them on your own website instead.

 How Many Backlinks is Enough?That depends on your major keywords.
 Are they popular?
 If so, you will have a struggle to beat your competition and may have to resort to PayPerClick along with backlinks.

-Your backlinks need to be replenished each year because some websites along with their backlinks go offline.
+Your backlinks need to be replenished each year because some websites along with their backlinks go offline (or are taken down by Google's algorithm).
 Your competitors are probably eagerly seeking more backlinks to outrank you so unless you actively seek more backlinks each year your keyword rank may drop.